-The Town has already been working on some short-term safety improvements, such as asking Copart drivers to avoid Gerrish and Bashan Hollow Roads and voting to reduce the speed limit on those routes.
+We have already been working on some short-term safety improvements, such as asking Copart drivers to avoid Gerrish and Bashan Hollow Roads and voting to reduce the speed limit on those routes.
 Examples of long-term changes could be to create a turn-off lane into the Copart lot or to widen travel lanes on designated routes.